 Latest news

-JOIN SCHOOL-BASED YOUTH WORK PROJECT!
+- TELL US ABOUT YOUTH WORK IN SCHOOLSJOIN SCHOOL-BASED YOUTH WORK PROJECT!
 The Erasmus project YWIS – Youth work in schools develops youth work in schools and educational environments.
 The aim is to define the role and opportunities of youth work in schools.
 Another aim is to incorporate informal education opportunities to formal education and to integrate the objectives of youth work and curricula.
 YWIS further increases the quality of youth work through four themes: YWIS starts by collecting good practices from different countries.
 Transferring a good practice from one place to another is not easy.
 Petri Paju (2008, 3) illustrates the transfer of good practice to changing a… Read more: TELL US ABOUT YOUTH WORK IN SCHOOLS

 YWIS project coordinating organization JUVENIA Youth Research and Development center had their 15th anniversary on 10.10.2023.